xFalls/Image-Manager/README.md

 When loading a new set of images:
 - Shift: Only load the folder without the content of any subfolders
-- X: Prevents loading of folders with specific preconfigured names
+- X: Prevents loading of folders contained certain text (changeable in settings)
 - C: Toggles showing files with the preset prefix
-- V: Toggles showing non-media files
+- V: Toggles showing non-media files (media files: images, videos, and text files)